EPOK-BH25/whatsitgonnabe/README.md

 ## Motivation

-In today's fast-paced world, small and independent businesses often lack visibility and discoverability despite offering valuable services. whatsitgonnabe was built to bridge that gap — empowering both vendors and users with a simple yet powerful platform that facilitates service discovery, trust, and engagement.
+In today's fast-paced world, small and independent businesses often lack visibility and discoverability despite offering valuable services.
+MINTY EXTERIOR was built to bridge that gap — empowering both vendors and users with a simple yet powerful platform that facilitates service discovery, trust, and engagement.

 We wanted to: